RPGReki/crystaldown/pages/01-life-in-avan-forest/04-05-choosing-my-initial-traits-and-skills.md

 I sit down and take a look at my character information.
 <!--more-->

-{% include character-window character="swift-1-4" %}
+{% include character/window.md character="swift-1-4" %}

 That's a very bare character window.
 As I said before, there are no character levels.